bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 84°
-- Breezy and Mostly Clear
+- Breezy and Overcast
-- 60% humidity
+- 56% humidity
 - 18 mph wind
-- 24% cloud cover
+- 100% cloud cover
 - 41 AQI 🟩
 - 0.64 inches of rain expected in the next 48 hours